 Elimination of Tax Deductions

 The new tax reform law eliminated several popular tax breaks starting in tax year 2018 (the one you file in 2019) like miscellaneous itemized deductions.
 This includes deductions such as job search expenses, unreimbursed work expenses, investment expenses and tax preparation fees, exceeding 2% of adjusted gross income as well as moving expenses.
+If you use any deductions as part of your tax savings strategies, you'll want to make sure they're still in place this year.

 What You Can Do to Start Planning Now